Seo Sang-won: Career

 In the play, Hamlet appears as an unfamiliar figure in jeans and a pistol in hand, and Claudius who ascended the throne after killing the previous king, is portrayed as a democratic figure representing the new era.
 For his performance as Hamlet, Seo received the best actor award from 2008 Korean Drama Awards and a 2008 Commendation from the Minister of Culture, Sports and Tourism.

 A year later, the National Theater Company of Korea and German director Jens-Daniel Herzog collaborated again in Terrorist Hamlet (2008) for NTCK Regular Performance The 210th World Masterpiece Stage.

-Two years later, Seo was rewarded 2010 Commendation from the Minister of Culture, Sports and Tourism, but didn’t attend the ceremony.
+Two years later, Seo was rewarded 2010 Commendation from the Minister of Culture, Sports and Tourism, but didn't attend the ceremony.

+In 2011, Seo acted alongside Kim Young-pil, Kim Joo-wan, and Jeon Mi-do in the play "The Author" by British playwright Tim Crouch.
+Director Kim Dong-hyeon, known for his skill in creating nuanced stage language, reinterpreted this powerful theatrical work and brought it to the stage.
+"The Author" serves as the inaugural production in the 'Borderline' series, curated by Doosan Art Center.
+The play breaks down the barriers between art and reality, blurring the lines between the stage and the audience.
+It explores the story within a story, delving into the impact that a violent and shocking play has on the actors, writers, and audience members involved.

 His first television appearance was minor role as Pastor in drama Prison Playbook (2017).
 After that he took mostly minor and supporting roles because his focus still in his theater works.
 In 2019 he appear in movie Lucky Chan-sil as cameo.